IntegratedBreedingPlatform/Middleware/README.md

-Middleware
+IBPMiddleware
 ============

 Overview
 ----------
 The Middleware API is a library that is used to provide access to Integrated Breeding Program Databases.
-It consists of Managers corresponding to different systems including Genealogy Management System, Data Management System, Genotypic Data Management System, Germplasm List Management and Seed Inventory Management System.
+It consists of managers corresponding to different systems including Genealogy Management System, Data Management System, Genotypic Data Management System, Germplasm List Management and Seed Inventory Management System.

 The library is used by different projects such as the IB Workflow System, List Manager, Fieldbook, GDMS, etc.